 Andreas Becher – BRH Architects

 Since years Andreas Becher and his office BRH Architects are not only working as architects anymore.
-They are also working as residential developers in Berlin.
+They are also working as residential architect as developers in Berlin.

 The first development project were three atelier houses in Berlin which he designed for his family and for friends.
 A learning process which also Jonathan Segal recommends.
 Start small with the first project and build for your own for example.

 Since then the office overtook the whole development process.
 They are buying land and developing ideas and concepts of it.
 They create feasibility studies in which they define potential target groups, markets, use and sales prices.
 And finally they plan, build and sell the buildings.

 You can find some of the projects of Andreas Becher on the following websites: